Procedural Design Systems: How Sailop Generates Infinite Palettes

 Why Procedural Generation?

 The traditional approach to design systems is curation.
-A designer picks colors, fonts, spacing values.
-This works beautifully but doesn't scale.
-You can't hand-curate a design system for every new project, especially when the goal is to break away from AI defaults.
+A designer picks colors, fonts, spacing values by hand.
+This produces great results and does not scale.
+You cannot hand-curate a system for every new project, and curation is exactly what every AI tool skips — which is why they all converge on the same #3b82f6 and Inter.

-- Unique: Different seeds produce visually different systems
+- Unique: different seeds produce visually distinct systems

-- Reproducible: Same seed always produces the same system
+- Reproducible: the same seed always produces the same system

 The Seed System

-Every design system starts with a seed -- any string:
+Every system starts with a seed — any string:

 sailop generate --seed "my-project-2026"